Blosc/c-blosc/README_CHUNK_FORMAT.rst

       |   +----------versionlz
       +--------------version

-Datatypes of the Header Entries
+Datatypes of the header entries
 -------------------------------

 All entries are little endian.